saurabhparulekar24/EDE5190_LAB2_SETUPGUIDE/README.md

 Search for WSL and C/C++ and click install
 ![](https://github.com/saurabhparulekar24/EDE5190_LAB2_SETUPGUIDE/blob/main/VSC2.png)

-This is the setup for Visual Studio Code, I'll show later in the guide on how to use it
+This ends the setup for Visual Studio Code, I'll show later in the guide on how to use it

 ## Getting Started with Installing the SDK on RP2040
 Open your Ubuntu WSL terminal and type the below commands